Trauma Therapy

 Starting trauma therapy can feel overwhelming, and it’s normal to feel hesitant about revisiting painful experiences.
 At Paraclete Counseling Center, we understand that healing from emotional trauma takes time, and we’re here to support you every step of the way.
 Whether you're struggling with PTSD, childhood trauma, or anxiety related to past experiences, our licensed trauma therapists in Suwanee, GA, are committed to helping you heal.

-A Safe and Supportive Environment
+A Safe, Supportive Environment

-Developing Coping Strategies
+Coping Strategies

 When you feel ready, we use evidence-based therapies to help you process trauma safely and effectively.
 Some of the proven trauma treatment methods we use include: